andersfuf/UIS_Prototype/README.md

 ### Employee role:

-CUS10(moved,SPLIT): As a customer, I can deposit money to my checking account, so that I can have it in a safe place at the bank.

-EUS-CUS10 (name, 0%):  Move to employee as it is a employee/counter utility; employee must chose the customer; CUS10: As a customer, I can deposit money to my checking account, so that I can have it in a safe place at the bank.- EUS-CUS10 : As an employee, I can recieve money for deposit to a customer account, so that the customer can have it in a safe place at the bank.
+EUS-CUS10 ((moved,SPLIT), 0%):  Move to employee as it is a employee/counter utility; Employee must chose the customer; CUS10: As a customer, I can deposit money to my checking account, so that I can have it in a safe place at the bank.-> EUS-CUS10 : As an employee, I can recieve money for deposit to a customer account, so that the customer can have it in a safe place at the bank.

-CUS10 moved to employee; status 0% but CUS7 can be used as start.
+EUS-CUS10-1: CUS10 moved to employee; status 0% but CUS7 can be used as start.

+EUS-CUS10-2: Authentication part

+EUS-CUS10-3: ER-TO-RELATONAL part

-EUS1(name, 60%)  is very similar to CUS1.
+EUS1(name, 60%) EUS1 is very similar to CUS1.
 60% finished even though it is not started.
+EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.

+EUS1-2: ER-TO-RELATONAL part

-EUS3 Complex story.
-SPLIT only employees should have acces to this story.
+EUS3 (complex, SPLIT): Complex story.
+SPLIT, only employees should have acces to this story).
+EUS3: As a bank employee, I can add or delete customers and their accounts in the system, so that I can keep track of the my customers and the bank products they are using.

 EUS3-1a (name) register page as is implements adding a customer

 EUS3-1b (name) add and remove money accounts for customers